MichaelDowse/michaeldowse.github.io/_posts/2014-09-29-budgeting.markdown

 This year I've found myself with a regular routine and a regular income which seemed to be draining out of my bank account impossibly fast so I decided to have a go at budgeting.

-I set a goal of spending $500 a week to spend, setting the rest aside for tax, savings, international travel, whatever.
+I set a goal of spending $500 a week to spend, setting the rest aside for tax, savings, international travel, whatever. <!--more-->

 Every week $250 goes to a joint account to cover rent, bills and groceries.
 That leaves $250 to cover everything else: food, entertainment, transport and one off expenses like a new iPhone, clothes, haircuts, domestic travel.